We view change not as a project but as a prospect

 How did the need to extensively rethink the university's structure and bring the University of the Future model to life arise?

 Dániel Barcza: This development is part of a conscious building process following the campus development and model change aimed at making MOME one of Europe’s leading art and design higher education institutions by 2030.
-The need to develop a new educational model was raised by the university’s board of trustees and leadership, who collectively regarded it important to ensure that our educational programmes are future-proof in terms of content and perspective.
+The need to develop a new training model was expressed by the university's board of trustees and management, who saw it as important that the content and approach of our educational programs be future-proof.

 What did the development process look like?
 What were the key milestones in shaping the concept, and what professionals were involved?